earthy-luster/Tableau_Global_Terrorism_Dashboad_Project/README.md

 # Tableau_Global_Terrorism_Dashboad_Project

-This is a Tableau end-to-end project.
+This is a Tableau end-to-end project on The Global Terrorism Database.

+The processed and cleaned Excel file containing the data has been uploaded to the repository.

+The complete Tableau workbook is uploaded.

+For those who cannot open a workbook, a PDF file of the complete Analysis has been uploaded.

-###Numerous data visualization slides have been created and data analysis has been done off of them.
+Numerous data visualization slides have been created and Data Analysis has been done off of them.